Arav's dwelling Welcome to my sacred place, wanderer

 As you can see pretty much the same as for IPv4 except for rules 4 and 5 that are described by their’s comments above them.

-Here comes a basic forward chain for IPv4:
+Here comes a basic (default again) forward chain for IPv4:

 1 chain=forward action=fasttrack-connection hw-offload=yes connection-state=established,related,untracked